 Gouged rotors will have streaks of metal lines engraved from metal-on-metal contact.
 They can cause the brakes to pulsate, but they can also make a grinding noise.
 These are usually caused by a worn brake pad that has no brake pad material left, but they can also be caused by a stuck brake caliper piston, stuck caliper slider, or stuck brake pads.

 Other defective brake parts can wear out the brake rotor.
 These parts can cause the rotors to wear out faster or cause the brakes to pulsate or vibrate when stopping.

 The brake line hose that supplies brake fluid to the brake caliper can collapse, tear, or twist from being reinstalled incorrectly.
 A collapsed or damaged brake line needs a replacement.
 Anything disrupting the flow of brake fluid can cause braking issues.

 A broken or stuck brake caliper piston can’t expand or retract, leaving the brake pads in contact with the rotor.
 This not only can cause pulsating brakes, but can also wear out other parts sooner, like the brake rotors and brake pads.

 Stuck or Frozen Brake Caliper Slides

-The brake caliper slides need to be greased and capable of moving in and out freely.
+The brake caliper slides need grease to move in and out freely.
 If the caliper slider is stuck and does not move, the brake pads can wear out and damage the rotor.

 Stuck Brake Pads